Justintime50/woodchips/README.md

 # Log a message (will be logged to console and a file based on the example from above)
 logger.info('This is how to setup Woodchips!')

-# Alternatively, you can call the `logger` method on the initially created instance without retrieving;
-# though, it's recommended to setup your logger at program start and then grap it with `get()` whenever needed
-# my_logger = woodchips.Logger(name='my_logger_name')
-# my_logger.logger.info('You can alternatiely call a log level on the logger method here.')
 ```

 ### Logger Levels